frolfr/frolfr-client/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Contributing

+Wanna contribute?
+You're the best!
+Check out our list of [Github issues](https://github.com/frolfr/frolfr-server/issues/) on the server repo.

 ## Prerequisites

 You will need the following things properly installed on your computer.